Updated on 2026-01-28 GMT+08:00

 Configuration Description

 On the UCS console, when you choose Permissions > Add Permission to create a user or user group, you will be directed to the IAM console to complete the process.
-After the user or user group is created and its permissions are configured, you can view the information on the Permissions page.
-This section describes the operations on IAM.
+After the user or user group is created and the permissions are configured, you can view the information on the Permissions page of the cluster or fleet.
+This section describes the operations in IAM.

 Process Flow

-1. Create a user group and assign permissions.
+1. Create a user group and grant it permissions.

-2. Create a user and add it to the user group.
+2. Create an IAM user and add it to the user group.

-• Choose another service (such as Elastic Cloud Server) from the service list.
-If a message indicating insufficient permissions is displayed, the UCS ReadOnlyAccess permissions have taken effect.
+• Choose another service (such as Elastic Cloud Server) from Service List.
+If a message appears indicating that you have insufficient permissions to access the service, the UCS ReadOnlyAccess policy is in effect.

 System-defined Policies